-The net site capacity relates to the number of units proposed less any existing units replaced.
+The net site capacity relates to the number of units proposed on the eastern part of the site owned by The Crown Estate.
 This is an estimate of appropriate site capacity considered through the Local Plan Inquiry.
 Cabinet have since agreed that a 10% increase in numbers can be assumed on Greenfield sites when assessing overall urban capacity within the Borough.